 Having children can be the very mark of being a man for some men.

 Many times a prospective father has been slapped on the back for his good work in getting his partner pregnant.
 Who knows whether he was fuelled up on Scotch for his 30-second shot at manhood?
 He’s a hero.

 Sometimes you’ll hear the phrase ‘at least you’re not shooting blanks mate’.

-If fathering a child carries such a mantle of being a super-stud, logically it would follow that if you can’t father a child, you are less of a man than a guy who can.
+If fathering a child carries such a mantle of being a super-stud, logically it would follow that if you can’t father a child, you are less of a man, certainly less than a guy who can.

 David interviewed a number of men for Swimming Upstream and they all mentioned that when they got an abnormal sperm test result, it knocked the wind out of their masculine sails.

 But you don’t even need a bad sperm test to question your manhood.
 David experienced this very problem himself: